Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: -compressed algebras

-in inverse variables (see Remark~\ref{inverse}) or the equivalent version in divided powers where $x^{-i}$ has been replaced by $x^{(i)}$.
-Equivalently, $\varphi$ is a linear combination of (divided power) monomials of degree $s<n(q-1)$ with each variable having power strictly less than $q$.
-In particular, its degree is
+Conversely, any $\varphi$ that is a linear combination of divided power monomials of degree $s<n(q-1)$ with each variable having power strictly less than $q$ can be written in the form above and so provides an inverse system whose associated ideal $J$ is as above. \end{lem}